 Amino Acid Analysis Blood Test, LC/MS

-Amino acids are organic compounds that play an important role in properly digesting food, creating usable energy, maintaining health and functioning normally.
+Amino acids are organic compounds that play an essential role in properly digesting food, creating usable energy, maintaining health, and functioning normally.
 This panel can help discover deficiencies in amino acids and tests for 34 different amino acids.

 Includes 1-Methylhistidine, 3-Methylhistidine, Alanine, Alpha-Amino Adipic Acid, Alpha-Amino Butyric Acid, Arginine, Asparagine, Aspartic Acid, Beta-Alanine, Beta-Amino Isobutyric Acid, Citrulline, Cystathionine, Ethanolamine, Gamma-Amino Butyric Acid, Glutamic Acid, Glutamine, Glycine, Histidine, Homocysteine, Hydroxyproline, Isoleucine, Leucine, Lysine, Methionine, Ornithine, Phenylalanine, Proline, Sarcosine, Serine, Taurine, Threonine, Tryptophan, Tyrosine, Valine.

 Elevation of 1 or more amino acids may be diagnostic of an aminoacidopathy.
 Elevated amino acid levels are also associated with noninherited diseases such as severe liver disease and renal tubular disorders (e.g., Fanconi syndrome).
 Decreased levels of amino acids are associated with malnutrition, as seen in the elderly or those with inadequate protein intake or gastrointestinal disease.

 Trusted, Secure, & Confidential